bitter-jm/angular-shop/README.md

-# Angular project: "Best Professional Store"
+# Angular project: "The Most Professional Store"

 Project hosted in Netlify.
 [Link to the deployment](https://jmp-angular-shop.netlify.app/).